s-nandi/wasm-explore/linking-wasm/README.md

 This incompatibility is why we build a `.js` file instead, and run it via node -- emscripten handles the dynamic loading functionality in javascript land.

+Extern "C" linkage wouldn't solve the issue in general because that prevents us from passing C++ only types (ex. vector, heap allocating classes in general) across modules.
+Not sure if this helps if we only pass basic types back and forth.

 # Timing comparisons (one shot build vs static link vs dynamic link)

 To prove that this speeds up the final build (assuming the individual `a.wasm` and `b.wasm` dynamic libraries are pre-built), compare the following: